oracle/learning-library/enterprise-manageability-library/enterprise_manager/em_fleet_maintenance_upgrade/em_fleet_maintenance_upgrade.md

 To ensure smooth execution of the intended use cases, we have pre-hosted the scripts to be used later at /home/oracle/fleet

-## Lab 1: Detect Configuration Pollution
+## Step 1: Detect Configuration Pollution

 This exercise enables us to analyze the database estate using Software Standardization.